-2.1.4 If an acknowledgement is received further transmission of the call sequence should not take place.
+A2-2.1.4 If an acknowledgement is received further transmission of the call sequence should not take place.

-The coast station shall then prepare to transmit traffic on the working channel or frequency it has proposed.
+If the acknowledgement is positive, the coast station shall then prepare to transmit traffic on the working channel or frequency it has proposed.
+If the acknowledgement is negative, the coast station should await the call from the ship station.

-2.1.5 When a station called does not reply, the call attempt should not normally be repeated until after an interval of at least 15 min.
-The same call attempt should not be repeated more than five times every 24 h.
+A2-2.1.5 When a station called does not reply, the call attempt should not normally be repeated until after an interval of at least 10 min.
 The aggregate of the times for which frequencies are occupied in one call attempt, should normally not exceed 1 min.

+FIGURE A2-1

+Procedure for coast station which initiates call to ship station

-2.2 The following procedures apply at the ship:
+A2-2.2 The following procedures apply at the ship stations:

-2.2.1 Upon receipt of a calling sequence at the ship station, the received message should be displayed.
+A2-2.2.1 Upon receipt of a calling sequence at the ship station, the received message should be displayed.

-2.2.2 When a received call sequence contains an end of sequence signal “RQ”, an acknowledgement sequence should be composed and transmitted.
+A2-2.2.2 When a received call sequence contains an end of sequence signal “acknowledge RQ” (symbol No.117), an acknowledgement sequence should be composed and transmitted.

 The format specifier and category information should be identical to that in the received calling sequence.

-2.2.3 If the ship station is not equipped for automatic DSC operation, the ship’s operator initiates an acknowledgement to the coast station after a delay of at least 5 s but no later than 4 ½ min of receiving the calling sequence, using the ship-to-shore calling procedures detailed in § 2.2.
-However the transmitted sequence should contain a “BQ” end of sequence signal in place of the “RQ” signal.
+A2-2.2.3 If the ship station is not equipped for automatic DSC operation, the ship’s operator initiates an acknowledgement to the coast station after a delay of at least 5 s but no later than 4 ½ min of receiving the calling sequence, using the ship-to-shore calling procedures detailed in § 2.2.
+However the transmitted sequence should contain a “acknowledge BQ” (symbol No.122) end of sequence signal in place of the signal “acknowledge RQ” (symbol No.117).

-If such an acknowledgement cannot be transmitted within 5 min of receiving the calling sequence then the ship station should instead transmit a calling sequence to the coast station using the ship-to-shore calling procedure detailed in § 2.2.
+If such an acknowledgement cannot be transmitted within 5 min of receiving the calling sequence then the ship station should instead transmit a calling sequence to the coast station using the ship-to-shore calling procedure detailed in § 2.3.

-2.2.4 If the ship is equipped for automatic DSC operation, the ship station automatically transmits an acknowledgement with an end of sequence signal “BQ”.
+A2-2.2.4 If the ship is equipped for automatic DSC operation, the ship station automatically transmits an acknowledgement with an end of sequence signal “acknowledge BQ” (symbol No.122).
 The start of the transmission of this acknowledgement sequence should be within 30 s for HF and MF or within 3 s for VHF after the reception of the complete call sequence.

-2.2.5 If the ship is able to comply immediately the acknowledgement sequence should include a telecommand signal which is identical to that received in the calling sequence indicating that it is able to comply.
+A2-2.2.5 If the ship is able to comply immediately the acknowledgement sequence should include a telecommand signal which is identical to that received in the calling sequence indicating that it is able to comply.